-'BONNY' CASEL ND, MAMH, MIr, FBRI Director - School of Natural Medicine, UK Bonny Casel is the founder of Quantum Botanicals, a synergistic approach to evolutionary Self Healing supported by resonant plant frequencies.
-She has been teaching Naturopathy, Herbal Medicine, Healing Diets, Iridology and Vibrational Plant Medicine since 1988, and is the founder and director of School of Natural Medicine, UK.
+'BONNY' CASEL ND, MAMH, MIr, FBRI Director - School of Natural Medicine, UK Bonny Casel founded the School of Natural Medicine UK in 2007 and has been teaching Naturopathy, Herbal Medicine, Healing Diets, Iridology and Vibrational Plant Medicine since 1988.
+Bonny is also a 'Lifestyle Medicine for Self-Care' course provider for the NHS, educating hospital staff about the fundamental self-care skills to support health and wellness.

-Drawn to Natural Philosophy at an early age, Bonny had an upbringing uniquely supportive to her interest in nature, science and spirituality.
-Her mother, Farida Sharan, was a leading pioneer of Natural Medicine who founded the British School of Iridology and School of Natural Medicine in Cambridge in 1977; bringing many of the luminaries of natural medicine to the UK for the first time and graduating hundreds of students, many of whom have gone on to become leaders in the fields of Naturopathy, Iridology and Herbal Medicine today.
+Drawn to Natural Philosophy at an early age, Bonny had an upbringing uniquely supportive to her interest in nature, science and healing.
+Her mother, Farida Sharan, was a leading pioneer of natural medicine who founded the British School of Iridology and School of Natural Medicine in Cambridge in 1977, and Bonny grew up attending workshops and conferences with many of the luminaries of Naturopathy, Iridology and Herbal Medicine, including Dr. Bernard Jensen, Dr. John Christopher and Dorothy Hall.
+The British School of Iridology and School of Natural Medicine graduated hundreds of students, many of whom have gone on to become leaders in the fields of Naturopathy, Iridology and Herbal Medicine today.

-Bonny also developed an early fascination with quantum theory, as her step-father worked in the Department of Applied Mathematics and Theoretical Physics at Cambridge University.
+Bonny also developed an early fascination with the scientific method and quantum theory, as her step-father worked in the Department of Applied Mathematics and Theoretical Physics at Cambridge University.
 She was fortunate to meet, and be inspired by, Stephen Hawking at an early age, and was introduced to Fractal Geometry and Quantum Physics by colleagues of her step-father.

-Over the years Bonny has integrated study of plant medicine with the work of leading scientists in a range of fields including physics and biophysics and mind-body research, to establish an approach to healing and teaching that embraces the vibrational reality that we all exist within.
-Bonny's approach is grounded in practical healing processes that incorporate the vibrational healing potential of plant food, essential oils, flower essences and medicinal herbs into mind-body healing modalities.
+Over the years Bonny has integrated study of plant medicine with the work of leading scientists in a range of fields including diet and nutrition, lifestyle medicine, physics and biophysics, and mind-body research, to establish an approach to healing and teaching that embraces traditional, inspirational and modern science-based perspectives on the prevention and reversal of dietary and lifestyle diseases.

-Bonny is the creator of the Healing Diets Diploma Course and the Quantum Botanicals Diploma and Advanced Diploma courses.
+Bonny is the creator of the Healing Diets Nutrition diploma course and the Quantum Botanicals diploma and advanced diploma courses.
 Her writing and research into plant medicine has taken her to the US, Nepal, India, Thailand, Cambodia and Vietnam.
 She also updated and revised the Naturopathy, Herbal Medicine and Iridology online courses, and illustrated the new edition of 'Iridology - A Complete Guide by Farida Sharan.
 Past projects also include content editing of Herbs of Grace and Creative Menopause by Farida Sharan.

 JULIE BRUTON-SEAL Master Herbalist (MAMH) and Iridologist Julie Bruton-Seal is a practising naturopathic herbalist, craniosacral practitioner, iridologist and natural healer.
 She qualified at the Selfheal School, under Dr Jill Davies and Christopher Hobbs in 2000, and is a Council member of the Association of Master Herbalists (AMH).
 She was editor of the quarterly magazine, Nature’s Path, now The Herbalist, for many years.
 Julie was also one of the founding organisers of HerbFest, an annual gathering celebrating healing plants and herbal medicine.